marklawlor/react-session-hook/README.md

   // or for non JWT tokens
   const session = useSession({ jwt: false });

-  // if you wish to change any settings provide values const session = useSession(options);
+  // if you wish to change any settings const session = useSession(options);

   if (session.isAuthenticated) {